 Nucleosome positioning data and tools

-Below is a collection of annotated online resources from third parties, which deal with nucleosome positioning.
-This list is being constantly updated, comments are very welcome.
+Below is a manually curated collection of online resources relevant to nucleosome positioning.
+This list of nucleosome-positioning tools and resources is being constantly updated, comments are very welcome.
 For protein-DNA interaction of non-histone proteins and TFs, see the page "TF-DNA binding".
 Also, have a look at the "epigenetic modifications" page.

 *Disclaimer: Software is listed in the order "newest first".